ninamercedez/Ninas-OSSM/README.md

 This is a first Sketch for a Blowjob/Throat-Trainer on the OSSM.
 It will fire Thrusts, Holds and Pauses at you.
 You can adjust the Positions according to your needs in the GUI.

-I want to thank Emma for the implementation of the fastaccelstepper library